dikiamust/be-dashboard-login-twitter/README.md

 Follow these steps to set up The Project on your machine:

-Create a .env file: Copy the .env.example file and rename it to .env.
-Update the environment variables in this file to match your local setup.
+1. Create a .env file.<br />
+2. Copy the .env.example file and rename it to .env.<br />
+3. Update the environment variables in this file to match your local setup.

 ## Install Depedencies

-Install All Dependencies by this command:
+4. Install All Dependencies by this command:

 ```sh
 $ yarn install